santagoy/san-tagoy-neoc/content/bloody-lands/intro.md

 Yes, this is effectively a not-so-subtle nod to Twilight 2000 and The Country by Luke Gearing.

-Yes, this is also based on a hypothetical future for my home country but in parts of it more familiar to me.
+Yes, this is also based on a hypothetical future for my home country based on lived experiences.
 Yes, this was kind of depressing to write.
 No, I'm not always this cynical.

+You can find the companion adventure [Ten Hail Marys in the Dark on itch](https://san-tagoy.itch.io/ten-hail-marys-in-the-dark).

 ## Content Warning

-The following sections, particularly in [character creation](/land-to-blood/chargen) contain fictional details about the horrors of war with few moments of light scattered here and there.
+The following sections, particularly in [character creation](/bloody-lands/chargen) contain fictional details about the horrors of war with few moments of light scattered here and there.
 Reader discretion is preferred.

 ## Introduction